 In the past, I have spent time at St Andrew's University with Gil Hedley.
 He ran summer schools for those wanting to study human anatomy through dissection.
 I have had the privilege of being in the labs with him twice in Scotland, as well as New Jersey USA.
 In the same manner, I have been taught by Julian Baker at Imperial College London.
 In total, I clocked up around 700 hours in the lab.
 These adventures lead me to be invited into the Institute of Anatomical Sciences, and I am one of the very few bodyworkers that have enjoyed the privilege of their membership.

-My original studies wherewith Guildford College of technology, and when asked, I always advise those seeking to start massage therapy as a career to look at their local colleges.
-These vocational diplomas are vital to building the cornerstones of your practice and knowledge, and as you can work while you learn, you gain crucial experience.
+My original studies were with Guildford College of technology, and when asked, I always advise those seeking to start massage therapy as a career to look at their local colleges.
+These vocational diplomas are vital to building the cornerstones of your practice and knowledge, and as you can work while you learn, you gain crucial tacit and experiential knowledge.

 Outside of work, I love the time spent with my friends.
 Coffee, wine, food; they are all better when shared with people!
-I teach knitting in the winters and enjoy it year-round.
-I'm a passionate reader but hold hard to the wise advise that when you are an adult, there is no requirement to finish a bad book.
+I'm a passionate reader but hold hard to the wise advice that when you are an adult, there is no requirement to finish a bad book.
+I also enjoy knitting, sewing and deisgn.
 My life is relaxed, easy, packed with laughter, joy and peace.
 I am grateful for the blessings on a daily basis.